-The DMP should describe how external data (i.e., data outside the Facebook datasets provided through the Social Media and Democracy Research Grants) will be managed, preserved, and disseminated.
+The DMP should describe how data will be managed, preserved, and disseminated.
 It should include information on the rights and responsibilities of all parties involved in your project with regards to data management, preservation, dissemination, and destruction.
 It should also address changes to these rights and responsibilities should a member of your team join or leave the project (note that any changes to your project team should be reported to SSRC so that appropriate changes to data access agreements can be made).
 Please see below for details on specific DMP requirements.

 1. Data description.
-The DMP should detail the types of external data that you will acquire or produce during this project if you are using data other than data provided explicitly by Facebook and governed by the Facebook Data Use Agreement.
-It should then describe the types of external data that you will retain or share.
+The DMP should detail the types of data that you will acquire or produce during this project.
+It should then describe the types of data that you will retain or share.